PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 which is actually a bummer for theoretical physicists.
 You see, we know for a fact that the standard model is incomplete because (among other things) it does not include gravity.
-If we were to find an area in which the predictions of the standard model are wrong (beyond the expected uncertainties) this would give theorists an important clue for a new theory that could potentially fix the problems of the standard model.
+If we were to find an area in which the predictions of the standard model are incompatible with the measured data this would give theorists an important clue for a new theory that could potentially fix the problems of the standard model.

 Fixing And Constraining Parameters